Work in progress

 Does political polarisation influence economic expectations and actual behaviours?
 Using British nationally representative surveys and administrative data, we show that the Brexit referendum triggered stark divergences in individual micro and macro expectations between Leave and Remain supporters.
 These diverging beliefs influenced major financial decisions.
 Leavers became more likely to purchase durables and engage in housing transactions, and areas with higher proportions of Leave voters experienced increased housing transaction volumes and rising prices.
 Our findings highlight how issue polarisation, beyond partisanship, can influence both economic expectations and real-world decisions.

-The global link between local wealth inequality and political protests.
+Local wealth inequality linked to political protests across the Global South.
 With Z. Wei (Cambridge), N. Lee (LSE), Rodríguez-Pose, A. (LSE).

 Policy